openframeworks/ofBook/chapters/project_eva/chapter.md

  2. Preload a large enough vector of multiple instances of the video, then cycle through them with a pointer ... allows for faster access/display, yet slows down the application if used for too big or too many video files

 ### Event-driven animation
-The control of video elements by the blobs (detected participants) is implemented with `ofEvent()` calls. **[reference chapter with events]** Events are an good way of giving objects a way of controlling elements in the baseApp without having to query each objects possible states from the baseApp's update() loop, or without having to give objects a pointer to the whole baseApp.
+The control of video elements by the blobs (detected participants) is implemented with `ofEvent()` calls.
+Events are an good way of giving objects a way of controlling elements in the baseApp without having to query each objects possible states from the baseApp's update() loop, or without having to give objects a pointer to the whole baseApp.

 Blob objects have multiple events they can trigger actions in the baseApp: